Mohamed-said-salah/DynamicSolutionsContactsTask-Django-App/README.md

 ## Usage 🚀

- - Directly try it using Swagger by nevigating to http://localhost:8000/api/swagger/ in your browser.
+ - Directly try it using Swagger by navigating to http://localhost:8000/api/swagger/ in your browser.

  - OR Here is the list of the API Endpoints